 The Problem: Redness And Broken Veins

-The Cover: If you suffer from rosacea or areas of redness, you might find traditional concealers aggravate the problem.
+The Solution: If you suffer from rosacea or areas of redness, you might find traditional concealers aggravate the problem.
 Fortunately the new formulas contain skin-friendly ingredients and advanced pigments that are unlikely to cause irritation.
 The all-natural and highly moisturising RMS “Un” Cover-Up Concealer has a base of gentle coconut oil but still works well to camouflage red areas.

-Apply It Like A Pro
+How To Apply Concealer Like A Pro

 For the under-eye area start by using an eye primer first.
-Not only will it provide a good anchor for the concealer, it will help prevent creasing, Becca Eye Primer helps to refresh tired eyes and smooth away fine lines.
-To blend your product and ensure a flawless canvas, try the micro.mini Beautyblender.
-The softly tapered tip can push colour right up to the lower eyelid, without dragging the skin.
+Not only will it provide a good anchor for your concealer, it will help prevent creasing, Becca Eye Primer helps to refresh tired eyes and smooth away fine lines.
+To blend your product and ensure a flawless canvas, try Space NK Brush 303.
+The fine edge can help push colour right up to the lower eyelid, without dragging the skin.

-On The Go
+How To Conceal On The Go